Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-matplotlib.md

 ![Aggregated bar chart](media/aggregated-pets-bar-chart.png)

 The parameter passed to `groupby()` is the name of the column from which to create groups.
 In this case, the groups are "Cat," "Dog", and "Bird."
-The string in square brackets identifies the column used to perform the aggregation. `.sum()` says to sum all of the values in that column.
+The string in square brackets identifies the column used to perform the aggregation. `.sum()` sums all the values in that column.
 It's a valuable technique to know about given that data doesn't always come in the form that you want.

 ## Histograms